-Local Meetings have funds that they use for grants to individuals and organizations.
-We financially support Woodbrooke and Claridge House annually.
-We support refugee groups, Toilet Twinning, relief work in Syria and Bhopal, Medecin sans Frontieres, York Retreat (mental illness) and a host of local charities through weekly collections.
+Local Meetings are allocated funds based on their hiring income that they use for grants to individuals and organizations.
+Nearly £5000 was donated to a variety of charitable causes.
+We financially support British Yearly Meeting, Woodbrooke and Claridge House annually.
+We support refugee groups, Toilet Twinning, relief work in Syria and Bhopal, Medecins sans Frontiers, York Retreat (mental illness) and a host of local charities through weekly collections.
 We are strengthening our bonds with other faith groups through Inter-Faith groups.
 Local meetings offer discounted hire charges to specific groups to support new ventures, struggling causes and the local AA groups.